Difference between the Somatic and the Autonomic Nervous System

 The SoNs has two major divisions: the spinal nerves and the cranial nerves.
 The spinal nerves relay sensory, autonomic, and motor signals from the brain to the body, while the cranial nerves convey sensory information to and from the brain stem.

-The ANS, on the other hand, is made up of the sympathetic and the parasympathetic nervous system.
 The sympathetic nervous system, also known as the “fight or flight” response, prepares the body for situations that trigger fear, excitement, alertness, or intense emotions.
-The parasympathetic nervous system, on the contrary, is active during rest, relaxation, and digestion.

 Number of Neurons